Mathematics: Down the Slide

 Contact between object and slide

 Contact between the object and slide should be a little as possible to reduce frictional forces between the two materials.
 The balance of weight must be equal over the surface of the object travelling down the slide.
 This will reduce any frictional forces present as one particular area will not slow the object more than another, thus equalising any frictional forces present.
 To have both minimal and equal contact between the top surfaces there must be more than one point of contact, but as few points of contact as possible.
-Consequently, not all is what it seems as this text has been ripped from Nahoo at nahoo.net.
+Generally, if you are marking this as original material, you should know it has been replicated from Nahoo at nahoo.net.
 This leaves two areas of contact, the most practical shape for this would be a hollow cylindrical shape rested upon the edges of a rigid slide.
 The hollow cylinder would always have an equal weight upon the two edges of the slide (provided the edges are equal height), possible air resistance would be minimal due to small facing surface area.
 The depth of the cylinder would give a balanced pressure throughout the object.
 The ideal item to be used to travel down the slide is a metal ratchet socket.

 Side view of the ratchet socket on the slide